-Autism Spectrum defined: Characterised by persistent deficits in social communication and social interaction across multiple contexts, including deficits in social reciprocity, non-verbal communicative behaviour used for social interaction, and skills in
+Autism Spectrum defined: Characterised by persistent deficits in social communication and social interaction across multiple contexts, including deficits in social reciprocity, non-verbal communicative behaviour used for social interaction, and skills in developing, maintaining, and understanding relationships.
+Also present are repetitive or restricted behaviours or interests, or activities.
 Some people on the Autism Spectrum can be focussed on detail and are never satisfied that 100% has been reached so will, as people pleasers, keep amending or changing until satisfied.
 They can therefore have a need to be kept on track by being given positive feedback on their content.
-Abstract and theory is not an area that people on the Autism Spectrum are able to process, so always give relatable information and ask for the information to be applied to a particular problem.
-Additionally, there is a need to give a framework and context of the session as well as outcomes, particularly including the actions required of an attendee on the Autism Spectrum.
-Changes are okay but sudden or very short notice changes or requests are not, so always give plenty of notice of, for example, the need to separate in to groups.
+Additionally, there is a need to give a framework and context of the session as well as outcomes, particularly including any actions required of an attendee on the Autism Spectrum.
+Changes are okay but sudden or very short notice changes or requests can be disruptive, so always give plenty of notice of, for example, the need to separate in to groups.
 Anxiety is induced usually by the unknown so always give as much information, including who else is in the session.